-The RE department aims to provide all children with an education which will enable them, in the light of the faith of the Church, to engage with the deepest questions of life.
+The RE department aims to build global Catholic citizens by providing all children with an education which will enable them, in the light of the faith of the Church, to engage with the deepest questions of life.
 The curriculum reveals the mystery of faith, from the revelation of God to how God became man in the person of Jesus.
 Students come to understand the influence and impact of the words and actions of Jesus on the lives of believers, past, present and future, and the structure and teachings of the Church.

 At KS3, the RE department follows a nationally developed framework called The People of God – Called to Serve which is deliberately mapped against the Religious Education Curriculum Directory for Catholic Schools and Colleges in England and Wales (2012).
 Students acquire knowledge and understanding through study, discussion and reflection.
 This leads them into critical reflection on their own experience and an appreciation of the Christian message.
 The People of God framework helps them to focus on understanding who God is, how to live as a people of God and the challenges of being the people of God.
 It also enables them, through the study of other faiths, to appreciate the common human quest for meaning, truth and happiness and God at work in human lives.
 The focus in lesson is on knowledge recall, stickability over time and sequencing mastery.